Home

 • paleness

-Acute lymphocytic leukemic disease can be diagnosed through a complete blood and bone marrow tests.
+It is diagnosed through complete blood and bone marrow tests.
 Bone marrow tests include . . .

 • Aspiration - to find lymphoblasts